Discover more from Rambling Reviews

 The game isn’t very complicated so it doesn’t need much tutorial, though the tutorial it gets is top notch.
 Detailed, straight-forward, does exactly what it needs to do.
 And a handy “skip tutorial”-button for your 156785th replay, too.

-This game tickles my brain in every way it loves to be: interesting visuals, a simple enough yet enjoyably repetitive gameplay, a good tutorial, an immersive soundtrack and lots of customisation options.
+This game tickles my brain in every way it loves to be tickled: interesting visuals, a simple enough yet enjoyably repetitive gameplay, a good tutorial, an immersive soundtrack and lots of customisation options.

 Another game that gave me the same brooding feeling of being a witch slaving over dusty tomes and medicinal plants, is Strange Horticulture.
 It’s technically plants and not potion-making, so it didn’t make it into this review set, though in spirit, it should have.
 Maybe that’s a game for another review?